Github-Anderson/SI100B-Report/README.md

 Secondly, we have a deeper understanding of the connection ***between the hardware and the program***.
 As a group consists of three students majoring in CS, it is not a big challenge in the coding part.
 But in the ***circuit and the Raspberry Pi Board part***, stagnant is frequent and sometimes it takes a long time for us to understand how this function is realized or how this circuit works.
 Especially when it comes to the ***GPIO*** part, we were deeply amazed by the interaction between the code and the hardware.
 The moment that we finally ignite the digital tube, we were much delighted, clapping hands together.
 Computer Science not just deals with the algorithm or programs, it also has to do with the devices, the vessels of the program.

 What's more, we have a deeper understanding of the Machine Learning (I don't know if this classification is appropriate or not, but this thought is intuitive).
 The procedure of transforming the colorful picture into a ***binary picture***, the ***segmentation of the matrix***, and the ***reshape of the sample matrices,*** all these operations broadened our horizon and refresh our understanding of the ***Image Processing***.
 If we were asked: how to realize hand-written number recognition, we may have no idea.
 But after the project, we are quite confident to introduce the fundamental rationale of this project to others!
 See?
 This ***project's principles*** are in fact not that complex to understand!
-Being aware of that, we can even generate our own idea, like the theory that the bad samples can contaminate the training model and the black margin matters a lot ( yes, we were aware of this point before teacher pointed that out in the class! ).
+Being aware of that, we can even generate our own idea, like the theory that the bad samples can contaminate the training model and the black margin matters a lot ( yes, we were aware of these points before teacher pointed them out in the class! ).

 At last, we learn how to ***better cooperate***.
 Team work is rather important.
 The power of individual is limited, but the power of a team will be infinite if the team is organized in order.
 Besides, everyone's advantages and shortcomings are different, which makes it possible to the team members to learn from other's strong points to offset one's weakness, so as to further form a more ***cohesive and resilient team***.
 In the future, team work is inevitable in the field of scientific research, the skill to better collaborate with other teammates or organize the team in a good order will be rather beneficial.
 This unique experience won't be forgotten by each member of our team!

-Finally, always try to ***learn new things***, and learn to learn new things fast and clear.
+Finally, always try to ***learn new things***, and ***learn to learn new things*** fast and clear.
 During the project, to fix the problem encountered, we have to learn lots of new knowledge and apply these knowledge to practical use.
-For example, the structure and working principle of the Raspberry Pi is highly related to ***Computer System and Structure***, the circuit is related to the knowledge and the usage of the bread board and the electrical devices, even this pdf document is edited in ***Markdown*** which means that we have to learn the grammar of the markdown fast.
+For example, the structure and working principle of the Raspberry Pi is highly related to ***Computer System and Structure***, the circuit is related to the knowledge and the usage of the bread board and the electrical devices, even this pdf document is edited in ***Markdown***, which means that we have to learn the grammar of the markdown fast.
 But the joy of exploration is exactly the process of meeting new stuff and learn them.
 Thus, it is quite a serious point that whether we can grasp the essence of the knowledge, make some connections and put them into application or not.

 In a nut shell, we have learned so much from the project, haven't we?
 Sum them up and absorb the wisdom, and we will gain more experience and make more steady steps on the scientific road we have embarked on.

 ### Credits

-Hereby, we would like to express our sincere gratitude to the teacher and the TAs.
+Hereby, we would like to ***express our sincere gratitude*** to ***the teacher and the TAs***.
 Without the guidance of teacher and TAs, it is impossible for us to complete the project.
-We really learn lots of stuff from the course, and we are grateful for the help provided by the teacher and TAs.
+We really learned lots of stuff from the course, and we are grateful for the help provided by the teacher and TAs.

 Thank you for your reading!